-The Board designates and authorizes the followin Title IX and its implementing regulations: g individual(s) to oversee and coordinate its efforts to comply with

-(Name)
+Laura Lawrence (Name)

-Assistant Superintendent(School District Title)
+Director of Student Services (School District Title)

 (Telephone Number)

+110 Tippett Court, Sunbury, OH 43074

 (Office Address)

-(E-mail Address)
+lauralawrence@bwls.net (E-mail Address)

+(=)

-(Name)
+(Name) -

-Director of Student Services (School District Title)
+(School District Title)

 (Telephone Number)

 (Office Address)

-(E-mail Address)
+(E mail Address)

-The Title IX Coordinator shall report directly to t to the Title IX Coordinator. he Superintendent.
-Questions about this policy should be directed
+The Title IX Coordinator shall report di Coordinator. rectly to the Superintendent.
+Questions about this policy should be directed to the Title IX

-mission and employment, students, parents or legal guardians of employees, and all unions or professional organizations holding with the Board of the following information:
+ents for admission and employment, students, parents or legal guardians of elementary employees, and all unions or professional organizations holding collective bargaining or d of the following information:

-education program or activity, and is required discriminate in such a manner.
-The required pool District does not discriminate on the basis of sex in its quired by Title IX and its implementing regulations not to irement not to discriminate in its education program or activity The District's Title IX Coordinator(s) is/are:
+activity, and is required by Tit ocal School District does not discriminate on the basis of sex in its education program or le IX and its implementing regulations not to discriminate in such a manner.
+The te in its education program or activity extends to admission and employment.
+The s) is/are:

+Laura Lawrence

 (Name)

+Director of Student Services (School District Title)

+740-965-3010 (Telephone Number)

+110 Tippett Court, Sunbury, OH 43074 (Office Address)

+lauralawrence@bwls.net (E-mail Address)

+(Name)

-Assistant Superintendent (School District Title)
+(School District Title)

 (Telephone Number)

 (Office Address)

-(E-mail Address)
+(E mail Address)

-(Name)Director of Student Services(School District Title)
+(Name) (School District

-(Telephone Number)
+Title) (Telephone Number) (Office

-(Office Address)

-(E-mail Address)
+Address) (E mail Address) •